Reducing engine noise and exhaust gases

 Quieter flying: We are pushing for Europe’s SRIA noise targets

-When developing future engines, we support the goals of the European aviation industry and research sector’s Strategic Research and Innovation Agenda (SRIA), which calls to reduce noise to 65% of its 2005 levels by 2050.
+When developing future propulsion systems, we support the goals of the European aviation industry and research sector’s Strategic Research and Innovation Agenda (SRIA), which calls to reduce noise to 65% of its 2005 levels by 2050.
 With the first-generation geared turbofan, which we developed together with our partner Pratt & Whitney and continue to manufacture, we have already significantly reduced aircraft noise emissions as part of Claire Stage 1.
 They are on average 15–20 EPNdB (cumulated over the three ICAO measuring points) below the current legally stipulated noise emission class, ICAO Stage 4.
 This equates to a reduction in the geared turbofan’s noise footprint (spread of aircraft noise near airports) of 75% compared to the previous generation.

 The geared turbofan from Claire Stage 1 has an architecture that harbors vast potential for further reducing noise compared to conventional turbofans.
 By making improvements to the latest generation, we want to achieve the SRIA goal of a 50% reduction in aircraft and engine noise emissions by 2035 (base year 2000).